Protected Areas

 Potter’s Seep (96.0 km)

-Access: Starting from Stettler, head north on Highway 56 for 18 km.
-After passing Township Rd 410, pull off the highway into the parking lot situated on the left-hand side.
+Access: From Stettler, head north on Highway 56 for 18 km.
+After passing Township Rd 410, turn left into the parking lot.

 Alberta Discover Guide: E3-110

-Access: Starting from Stettler, head north on Highway 56 for 18 km.
-After passing Township Rd 410, pull off the highway into the parking lot situated on the left-hand side.
+Access: From Stettler, head north on Highway 56 for 18 km.
+After passing Township Rd 410, turn left into the parking lot.

 Alberta Discover Guide: E3-110